 The ESPP allows eligible employees to purchase shares of the Company's common stock through payroll deductions of up to 15% of their eligible compensation subject to certain Internal Revenue Code limitations.
-In addition, no participant may purchase more than 2,000 shares of common stock in each offering period.

-The offering periods under the ESPP are two six-month offering periods from August 15th through February 14th and February 15th through August 14th of each year.
+The offering periods under the ESPP are two six-month offering periods from August 15th through February 15th through August 14th of each year.
 The price of common stock purchased under the ESPP is 85% of the lower of the fair market value of the common stock on the commencement date and the end date of each six-month offering period.
-As of April 2, 2022, there were 3.5 million shares available for issuance under the ESPP.
-During the three months ended April 2, 2022, 0.1 million shares were purchased under the ESPP.
-As of April 2, 2022, unrecognized stock-based compensation expense of \$0.8 million related to the ESPP is expected to be recognized over a remaining service period of 0.4 years.
+As of April 1, 2023, there were 4.6 million shares available for issuance under the ESPP.
+During the three months ended April 1, 2023, 0.1 million shares were purchased under the ESPP.
+As of April 1, 2023, unrecognized stock-based compensation expense of \$1.0 million related to the ESPP is expected to be recognized over a remaining service period of 0.4 years.

-The NQ ESPP allows eligible employees to purchase shares of the Company's common stock through payroll deductions of up to 25% of their eligible compensation.
+The NQ ESPP allows eligible employees to purchase shares of the Company's common stock through payroll deductions of up to 25% of their eligible recurring compensation.
 Eligible employees have the right to (a) purchase the maximum number of whole shares of common stock that can be purchased with the elected payroll deductions during each offering period for which the employee is enrolled at a purchase price equal to the closing price of the Company's common stock on the last day of such offering period and (b) receive an equal number of shares of the Company's common stock that are subject to a risk of forfeiture in the event the employee terminates employment within the one year period immediately following the purchase date.
-Beginning in the second quarter of 2022, the NQ ESPP will provide four three-month offering periods, from August 8th through November 7th, November 8th through February 7th, February 8th through May 7th and May 8th through August 7th of each year.
-A transition period will begin on May 15th and will end on August 7, 2022.
-As of April 2, 2022, there were 2.8 million shares available for issuance under the NQ ESPP.
-As of April 2, 2022, unrecognized stock-based compensation expense of \$6.4 million related to the NQ ESPP is expected to be recognized over a remaining weighted-average service period of 1.0 year.
+The NQ ESPP provides quarterly offering periods from February 8th through May 7th, May 8th through August 7th, August 8th through November 7th and November 8th through February 7th of each year, with a maximum of 0.25 million shares allocated per purchase period.
+As of April 1, 2023, there were 2.9 million shares available for issuance under the NQ ESPP.
+During the three months ended April 1, 2023, 0.2 million shares were purchased and issued.
+As of April 1, 2023, unrecognized stock-based compensation expense of \$10.9 million related to the NQ ESPP is expected to be recognized over a remaining weighted-average service period of 0.8 years.